nloetkemann/modular-bot/README.md

 ```

 If you need something from the globalconfig you need to import the  config.
 You can get the location
-or the timezone or anything else put to the environment.
+or the timezone or anything else put to the environment variables.
 ```python
 from src.config import config